weaviate-tutorials/weaviate-workshop/README.md

 ## What you need for the workshop

-* API Keys for embedding models, like:
+* API Keys for embedding models, from Bedrock:
-  * OpenAI Key
+  * amazon.titan-embed-text-v1
-  * Cohere Key
+  * cohere.embed-english-v3
   * etc,

 * Python 3.9 or newer

-* Docker Compose (Todo: update this in case we can do it all with WCS)
+* Docker Compose

 ## How to setup the python environment with venv
 To run the project locally, it is best to setup python environment with venv.